 In women's soccer, Kim Kumpf Robbins was a four-year varsity starter and ranks #3 in season-high points, #5 in career points, and ranks 3rd in season-high shots at 91.
 In women's basketball, she scored 1,071 career points and had 1,020 career rebounds, the third highest in VWC history.
 In softball, she played on three ODAC championship teams, served as team captain in 1994 and ranks #5 in career doubles.
 She received the All-Conference Academic Award for soccer, basketball and softball in 1993-1994.
 Kim worked as a therapeutic recreation specialist for ten years and is now an active community volunteer who home schools her children.
 She has a first and second degree black belt in Tae Kwon Do, and a blue belt in Kempo Karate.

 Monica L. Saltarelli '97

 Field Hockey and Softball (1993-97)

-In field hockey, Monica Saltarelli was a three-time All-ODAC first team and All-Region first team and Division III regional All-American in 1994, 1995, and 1996.
+In field hockey, Monica Saltarelli was All-ODAC 1st Team and All Region 1st Team All American in 1994, 1995, and 1996.
 In 1994, she helped VWC achieve their first winning field hockey season by scoring 12 of 16 goals.
-School records include #1 in career shots with 249, #2 in career goals with 41, and #3 in career points with 87.
-In softball, Monica was All ODAC first team in 1994, 1995, and 1997.
+School records include #1 in Career Shots with 249, #2 in Career Goals with 41, and #3 in Career Points with 87.
+In softball, Monica was All ODAC 1st Team in 1994, 1995, and 1997.
 She received the Softball Varsity Award in 1994, and the Blue Marlin Athletic Club Award in 1995 and 1996.
-Monica is Senior Counsel for CA Technologies in Herndon, Virginia.
-She received her law degree from the University of Baltimore School of Law and is a member of the Maryland State Bar and the Association of Corporate Counsel.
+Monica is Corporate Counsel for Ca, Inc. She received her law degree at the University of Baltimore School of Law and is a member of the Maryland State Bar and the Association of Corporate Counsel.